Skip to main content

 You can find a working example of this setup here on GitHub: github.com/Tillman32/terraform-cloudflare-example

 The example.com domain directory is a full working template covering A, CNAME, MX, and TXT records.
-Run new-domain.sh for your first real domain and you’re off.
+Run /new-domain or /import-domain for your first real domain and you’re off.

 I appreciate you making it this far.
 If this helped, I’d love to hear about it!